umbraco/UmbracoDocs/contribute/style-guide.md

 ---
 meta.Title: Style Guide
-meta.Description: A style guide for Umbraco documentation repo.
+description: A style guide for Umbraco documentation repo.
 description: >-
   Help us keep the Umbraco documentation accessible and readable by following our style guide which is defined in this article.